-Founded in 2000, ChoiceTrade is an online broker that advertises unlimited free stock trades, unfortunately, monthly costs add up, and, overall, ChoiceTrade provides customers a terrible all-around online investing experience not worth the hassle.
+While ChoiceTrade advertises free stock trades, unfortunately, monthly costs add up, and, overall, ChoiceTrade provides customers an online investing experience not worth the hassle.

 Top Takeaways for 2020

-After spending six months testing 16 online brokers for our ninth annual stock broker review, here are our top findings on ChoiceTrade:
+After spending five months testing 15 of the best online brokers for our 10th Annual Review, here are our top findings on ChoiceTrade:

-- In our testing, we found that ChoiceTrade underperforms in every aspect of the trading experience, from platform options to research, customer service, and ease of use.
+- In our testing, we found that ChoiceTrade underperforms in nearly every aspect of the trading experience, from platform options to research, customer service, and ease of use.
 Needless to say, we do not recommend ChoiceTrade for beginners.

-- While ChoiceTrade markets free trading, the bottom line is that there is fine print, including inactivity fees, which customers should be aware of.
-Details aside, given the ultra-competitive $0 trades market, we still do not recommend ChoiceTrade for discount trading or trading penny stocks.
+- While ChoiceTrade markets free trading, the bottom line is that there is fine print, including monthly platform fees and inactivity fees, which customers should be aware of.
+Details aside, given the ultra-competitive $0 trades market, we do not recommend ChoiceTrade for discount trading or penny stocks.

 |Commissions & Fees|